-As already discussed in the previous articles, the world of education and elearning is characterized by a high rate of investment in new technologies aimed at improving the trainee’s training experience.
+As already discussed in our previous articles, the world of education and e-learning is characterized by a high rate of investment in new technologies aimed at improving the trainee’s training experience.

 The main challenge is being able to use all these technologies in an integrated manner, to favour training and skills development.

-In this way, elearning platforms providers will increasingly use big data to analyse the amount of information coming from software.
+In this way, LMS (learning management system) providers will increasingly use big data to analyse the amount of information coming from software.

 BIG DATA: DEFINITION AND CHALLENGE

-The term big data refers to a set of data so large in terms of volume and so complex, that traditional software is not able to manage and analyse it.
+The term big data refers to a set of data that is so large in terms of volume and so complex, that traditional software are not able to manage and analyse it.
 From its analysis, however, extremely interesting data could be obtained to understand not only users’ behaviour, but also and above all their future needs.

-Those companies that use an elearning software produce an enormous amount of data: either directly, through the use of a learning management system, or indirectly, interacting in different ways with the content they are using.
+Those companies that use an LMS produce an enormous amount of data: either directly or indirectly, interacting in different ways with the content they are using.
 These data are spread in a destructured manner through the system (LMS), but also through third-party channels such as social networks, and are too complex to be managed in a traditional manner.
 For this reason, it is necessary to find fast and scalable solutions that, through the use of Cloud technologies, are able to make multiple systems work in an integrated manner.

 Big data can help us understand the behavioural dynamics of the users involved in a single training or in a full training process, in a more accurate way than the existing systems.
 These factors are able to bring out important information about what and how these people learn, thus helping us to make more informed decisions about the structuring of the educational flow.